kulcsarrudolf/pasztor.at/_posts/2020-08-01-the-painful-enterprise-way-to-the-cloud.md

 threatened by the fintech startups and are *forced* to move faster.
 More user-friendly interfaces, faster development cycles.
 Gone is the age of terrible user interfaces that only work with Java applets in Internet Explorer.

-However, I have my stash of popcorn supply ready and waiting.
-[IT monocultures](/blog/monocultures) are becoming a real problem and a shift in geopolitics could yield some frantic migration projects.
+However, I have my stash of popcorn ready.
+[IT monocultures](/blog/monocultures) are becoming a real problem, and a potential shift in geopolitics could yield some fun to watch migration projects.
+(Fun for the bystander, not so much the person who has to do them.)